aikonbrasil/behavioral-clonning/README.md

 ## Train/validation/test splits have been used, and the model uses dropout layers or other methods to reduce overfitting
 As suggested by the reviewer we added some techniques to prevent overfitting in order to make the model more generalized.
 We used pooling layers, batch normalization, L2 regularizers.
 That is why that file model.py was updated.

+The following image shows the code updated for this second Revision

+![alt text][image14]

 ## Model description in this writeup
 I am really sorry to miss of this important section.
 The data was collected in 2 laps around the track in normal direction and 1 lap driving in reverse mode (driving counter-clockwise).
 I created recover data driving near limit lines of potential points in which the car could confuse the path, when the car was near a specific border line I recover the drive direction to the middle of the road.
 In other cases I teach the car what to do when it’s off on the side of the road, it was performed constantly wander off to the side of the road and then steer back to the middle